-Self-control, conscientiousness, grit, emotion regulation, willpower - how do you measure it?
+Self-control, conscientiousness, grit, emotion regulation, willpower - the importance of training

 (the "brief self-control scale" is downloadable as either a Word doc or a PDF file; the "grit scales", assessing ability to commit to longer term projects, are downloadable as PDF files; assessment of the broader quality of "conscientiousness" as part of the big five personality assessment is downloadable as a Word doc or PDF file, as too an additional "bac